 CLS participants receive a stipend to cover some of the above costs incurred while on program.
 Stipend amounts and distribution vary by program site and are determined by each CLS Institute in consultation with the U.S. Department of State and American Councils.
-CLS Program stipends are not intended to cover passport fees, costs associated with completion of the CLS medical forms, non-program related travel, or costs associated with outside interests.
+CLS Program stipends are not intended to cover passport fees (with limited exceptions for those who qualify for CLS passport assistance), costs associated with completion of the CLS medical forms, non-program related travel, or costs associated with outside interests.
 Participants are responsible for these non-covered fees and costs.